 The African bull elephant is the largest land mammal on the planet, comprised of trillions of cells that should ostensibly be a breeding ground for cancer.
-But because of an evolutionary anomaly, elephants don’t get cancer, a fact that fascinates Markus Müschen, M.D., Ph.D., chair of the Department of Systems Biology and the Norman and Sadie Lee Foundation Professorship in Pediatrics.
+But because of an evolutionary anomaly, elephants don’t get cancer, a fact that fascinates Markus Müschen, M.D., Ph.D., founding chair of the Department of Systems Biology and the Norman and Sadie Lee Foundation Endowed Professor in Pediatrics.

 Müschen and his team are committed to ending childhood cancer.
 Part of their research is an effort to find the cancer suppression genome found in elephants and apply that to the treatment of childhood cancers, particularly acute lymphoblastic leukemia (ALL).

 “It has to do with how cells take care of the genome, in preparing, correcting and making sure a mutation into cancer doesn’t happen,” said Müschen of the pachyderm phenomenon.
 “Elephants are quite similar to humans in terms of lifespan, but of course have many, many more cells.
 Their cancer resistance may have something to do with the TP53 gene, which we have as well.”

 A protein that can act as a tumor suppressor, TP53 is among the most studied genes in molecular biology.
 While each of us has two copies of TP53 from our parents, elephants have 40 copies, which genetically gives them 20 times the tumor-suppressing power.
 Müschen studies the genetic causes of childhood leukemia, specifically the factors that cause relapse in some but not others.
 He thinks that those resistant to relapse might be in possession of what he calls “the elephant gene.”